RustyJoeM/docx-template-filler/README.md

 - UI is created using the [native-windows-gui][nwg] crate, and thus builds only for windows target platform

-- support for UI language is dome using [fluent-templates][ft] create, and does only very basic translations, thus might sound a bit rough in specific languages
+- support for UI language is done using [fluent-templates][ft] create, and does only very basic translations, thus might sound a bit rough in specific languages

 - app loads the whole DOCX template file into memory, and thus might not be suitable to work with huge DOCX files that have huge file-size / page count / embedded graphical/audio data etc.